rahulniranjans/MazeBFS/README.md

 g2	-	69

 The code follows the BFS approach and the starting point is A. The goal state is g1 or g2, whichever is closer.
 The program is designed to terminate on reaching one of the goal states.
+The adjacency matrix for the graph is stored in a file called out.txt and the resulting output screenshots along with maze representations have been attached.